 Increase your contacts

-- Every person you meet is a possible contact
+- Remember, every person you meet is a possible contact.

-- Join professional or industry associations and go to their events
+- Join professional or industry associations and attend their events.

 Use your contacts

 - Focus on people you can call or speak to in person.

 - Only contact people when you have their name.
 If you haven't met them, mention up front your original contact or how you got their name.